kubedb/docs/docs/guides/kafka/configuration/kafka-combined.md

 secret/configsecret-combined created
 ```

-Now that the config secret is created, it needs to be mention in the [Kafka](/docs/guides/kafka/concepts/kafka.md) object's yaml:
+Now that the config secret is created, it needs to be mentioned in the [Kafka](/docs/guides/kafka/concepts/kafka.md) object's yaml:

 ```yaml
 apiVersion: kubedb.com/v1